metruzanca/obsidian-dotenv/README.md

   - [ ] Detele entire env groups
 - [ ] Import button that allows people distributing templates to provide a `data.json` that contains their empty/default values and dotenv will handle merging the imported `data.json` with your `data.json`. (groups will be maintained in an import and duplicate names will be merged.)
   - [ ] Warn if merging a group and allow the user to rename either one of the groups.
+- [ ] `type` property inside EnvVar to avoid having to parse the strings when getting and setting.
+  - [ ] Support for array type.
+  - [ ] Support for object type (*idk if you can make nested sections in the settings menu*)
+- [ ] See if its possible to add an `app.env.update()` function safely. (*Lots of potential for undefined behaviour as we'd be passing the `update` function references to functions that come from the plugin e.g. the saveData()*)

 ## Development